ErAbhishekKumar/erabhishekkumar.github.io/README.md

 This website resource is publically available data.It is not any official webiste.

 **Features**
-* Rank checker for competitive exams.
+* Rank checker for exams.
 * Educational resources and results display.
 * Feel free to explore or contribute: [Visit Site](https://erabhishekkumar.github.io)